noisyevolution/ds/sc.md

 ```

+---

-# practical 4
+# Practical 4

-## Write a program for Back Propagation Algorithm.
+## Write a program for Back Propagation Algorithm

 ```python
 import numpy as np